PeterNaydenov/dt-toolbox/README.md

 ### dtbox.convert ()
-Direct convertion from model to model without creation of dt-object.
+Direct conversion from model to model without creation of dt-object.

 ```js